 Of course I jumped at the offer, the first part of the project was to spend a morning at the factory; to photograph the machines, workers and the space for the new website which was being designed.
 After a meeting with the marketing department, I had enough information regarding the type of photographs they wanted and most importantly, how I should go about retouching them to create a unique style for Joshua Ellis.

 They were celebrating 250 years of manufacturing and the retouched “look” they were after was “traditional, heritage and classic”.
-Once the photographs were taken I went ahead with the retouching, I am fortunate enough to have stored and created specific actions in Photoshop, so rather than retouch all the photos, adding layers and masks etc, what I did was record an action (process) and then apply it to all the images.
+Once the photographs were taken, I went ahead with the retouching.
+I was fortunate enough to have stored and created specific actions in Photoshop, so rather than retouch all the photos, adding layers and masks etc. What I did was record an action (process) and then apply it to all the images.
 This retouching action saved me a huge amount of time, and I was able to deliver the final retouches in a fraction of the time.

 If you are interested in creating your own actions in Photoshop, there are numerous videos and tutorials online, I will create a post in the near future covering this.

 Upon completion I sent the final print and web optimised version to the client, and was pleased to hear they were over the moon with the final retouched photos and no changes were needed!